SumoLogic/sumologic-documentation/docs/send-data/sources/installed-collectors/host-metrics-source.md

 ### AWS Metadata

 Collectors running on AWS EC2 instances can optionally collect AWS Metadata such as EC2 tags to make it easier to search for Host Metrics.
-For more information, see [AWS Metadata Source for Metrics](../02Sources-for-Hosted-Collectors/Amazon-Web-Services/AWS-Metadata-(Tag)-Source.md "AWS Metadata Source for Metrics").
+For more information, see [AWS Metadata Source for Metrics](../sources-hosted-collectors/amazon-web-services/aws-metadata-tag-source.md).

 Only one AWS Metadata Source for Metrics is required to collect EC2 tags from multiple hosts.